IN-STATE INTERLIBRARY LOAN HAS RESUMED.

 Who can place an ILL request?

 Patrons with a current Warren Public Library card in good standing can place a request.
 Requests cannot be placed using a temporary card.
 The requesting patron must use their own library card.
-There is a limit of two (2) requests at a time per card.
+There is a limit of three (3) requests at a time per card.

 Warren Public Library card holders can request ILLs, provided the patron is willing to pick up the requested item at the Warren Public Library.
 Library patrons wishing to pick up their material at another public library should place their request with that library.
 Any item which Warren Public Library obtains for you must be returned to Warren Public Library only.
 ILLs obtained at WPL may not be dropped off at other libraries in Warren County.
 Failure to do so may result in fines or item replacement costs.